SkeptiCamp NYC 2024 - Share the Apple of Knowledge December 7th, 2024

 "Foo" is an acronym for "Friends of O'Reilly", referring to Tim O'Reilly, founder of O'Reilly Media, a publisher of computer and technology related books.

-"Camp" came from the fact that its everyone actually camped out overnight.
+"Camp" came from the fact that everyone literally camped out overnight, when it first took place in 2003.

 Mitch Lampert and Tim O'Reilly at NYC's Web 2.0 Expo 2010